jnk0le/AVR-UART-lib/README.md

 # Easy-AVR-USART-C-Library
-An interrupt-driven USART (UART) library for AVR microcontrollers, with support for multiple UARTs, using ring buffers for receive/transmit.
+An interrupt-driven USART (RS232) library for AVR microcontrollers, with support for multiple UARTs, using ring buffers for receive/transmit.
 Designed to be easy to use, especially like arduino libraries (with less overload).

 # Features